trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>What is <code>strace</code> command?
-How should <code>strace</code> be used?</b></summary><br>
+<summary><b>What is <code>strace</code> command and how should be used?
+Explain example of connect to an already running process.</b></summary><br>

-`strace` is a powerful command line tool for debugging and trouble shooting programs in Unix-like operating systems such as Linux.
+`strace` is a powerful command line tool for debugging and troubleshooting programs in Unix-like operating systems such as Linux.
 It captures and records all system calls made by a process and the signals received by the process.

 **Strace Overview**